 I sat on the living room rug staring at a baby fast asleep in a car seat, despite his sister and brothers running wildly around their new home.
-His tongue protruded from his mouth, as his teeth had not yet developed as his mother had neglected him.
+My home.
+His tongue protruded from his mouth, as his teeth had not yet developed.
 Four children entered my family that night for the next year and changed everything.

 These weren’t the first foster children we’d had in our home but it was safe to say we weren’t prepared for four children under five years old!
 We scrambled to buy bottles, clothes and other necessities last minute.

 Earlier that day the children were removed from their single mum who appeared on Sky TV bragging about feeding her children only McDonald’s.
 Not that this was the reality, since the children were so starving they’d bite through bananas with the skin on and eat till they felt sick, scared every meal they got would be their last.
 They weren’t removed from their mum because of their TV appearance but because the neglect became too extreme to ignore, when the baby nearly died of dehydration.

 Social services insisted that my parents, who both worked full-time jobs and shifts, should drive these children backwards and forwards to a care center down the road from where the mother lived so she could visit them a few times every week; as well as take them backwards and forwards to school there.
 Never mind the fact she neglected them, lived off benefits, and had nothing else to do with her time.

 She was also still receiving child benefit for the four children, which evidently began funding her new sense of style when she started arriving for her visits in Snap-backs and Ed Hardy; whilst we all bundled out of the car from an hour of screaming and crying.